 In this episode of the Selling in Asia podcast, we are excited to have Dr Marshall Goldsmith.
 Marshall is an executive leadership coach and NYT Bestselling Author to discuss how leaders should coach their sales team.
-Join Tom and Marshall as they discuss the 6 question coaching process, what leaders need to do to help their team during these times of uncertainty.
-In addition to why coaching is more important now than ever before and when not to ‘empower’ your team.
+Join Tom and Marshall as they discuss the 6 question coaching process and what leaders need to do to help their team during these times of uncertainty, In addition to why coaching is more important now than ever before and when not to ‘empower’ your team.

 Also read: Sales Coaching Techniques – How Leaders Can Coach Their Sales Teams to Maximise Results